 The first phase consists of identifying the client's needs and wants.
-Information is gathered then Modern’s professional team of designers produce a modular building design that is ideal.
+Information is gathered then Modern’s professional team of designers to produce a factory built building design that is ideal.

 Permits and Approvals